porf25/routes_controller_exercise/README.md

 Visit this url: [localhost:3000/users](http://localhost:3000/users) and then find the log entry.
 Then open up the readme.md you copied onto your local machine and fill out this information:

-HTTP verb used in this request:
+HTTP verb used in this request: GET
-URL:
+URL: 127.0.0.1/users
-Controller Name:
+Controller Name: UserssController
-Controller Action:
+Controller Action: index
-View File Name:
+View File Name: users.index.html.erb
-Layout File Name:
+Layout File Name: layours/application
-Response code of the request:
+Response code of the request: 200 OK

 You should also notice a new line or two that we didn't see before, what is it (copy and paste, hint: after User Load) ?
+SELECT "users".* FROM "users"

 Why do you think this line is there?
+Because it is needed in order to get the users from the database so that our page will display an accurate account of the users.